 Check out beautiful butterfly pictures you HAVE to see.

 Migrate or Move South

-You can help butterflies survive their winters, no matter how they do it, with a few simple actions:
+You can help a butterfly survive winter, no matter how they do it, with a few simple actions.

 - If you find what looks like a dead chrysalis in your garage or garden shed in the winter, leave it there.
 The butterfly inside may well emerge when spring comes.